-Exploration of the major develoments in Western Civilization to 1688.
-Exploration of the social, intellectural, political, economical, religious, and cultural components that form the core of the modern western world.
+Exploration of the major developments in Western Civilization to 1688.
+Exploration of the social, intellectual, political, economical, religious, and cultural components that form the core of the modern western world.

-Prerequisite: ENG 101 or ENG 103; or COM 135 and ENG 136; and completion of ENG 083 or a minimum score of 70 on the Reading skills assessment.
+Prerequisite: ENG 101 or ENG 103; or COM 135 and ENG 136.
+Reading Proficiency.